• Skip to main content

 Jelly and Bean books are from the UK and look amazing!
 I haven’t gotten my hands on them, but I’d love to.
 I’m impressed by the samples on the website.

 Primary Phonics are vintage decodable books that are quite popular.
-I can’t in good conscience put them on my favorites list because I really didn’t like them.
-In fact, I purchased the full set and returned them after previewing them.
+I actually purchased the full set and returned them after previewing them.
 The stories were strange and hard to follow, and because the books are almost 100% decodable, the stories are very stilted.
 I appear to be in the minority, however; many people love these books.

 BOB Books are another popular choice, likely because they are so affordable and so easy to find.
 I don’t care for the stilted language (“He did get it”), and the illustrations leave much to be desired.
 But they will do the job.